 You should follow other rules because you agree to all the terms.
 Please read and fully understand before you sign.

 It depends on the banks how much time they take to provide you with your Dollar card.
 Also, there are 2 types of dollar cards, one for Nepalese citizens and the other for those who are going foreign for travel, work, or studies.

-I’ve researched a few banks’ websites, and I believe Global IME Banks has the cheapest issuance and top-up fee.
+I’ve researched a few banks’ websites, and I believe the Global IME E-com card has the cheapest issuance and top-up fee.

-Rules to follow after creating or getting Dollar Card
+Rules to follow after you make or get Dollar Card

 This is no secret that you should not involve in illegal activity; with this dollar card, you will have the opportunity to surf the web and purchase stuff.

 - You can only create one dollar card.
 Multiple cards from multiple banks shall be punishable as per law.

 - The maximum limit is $500/year, so the most you can use is $500 in a year, not more than that.

 - You should not disclose Card No. and 3-digit Security Code.

 - You can request your USD to be transferred back to your NPR account.